 Tag Archives: transfer colleges

 If you have a high school student thinking about college, be prepared to hear these words after their first few weeks, “I don’t like it here.
-I want to transfer colleges”.
+I want to change colleges”.
 As your heart sinks and a hundred things go through your head, remember that I told you it would happen; and if you read this article it might help you handle those words without your heart and brain exploding into a million pieces.

 To transfer or not to transfer-that is the question